MinghuiChen43/awesome-trustworthy-deep-learning/README.md

   - Key Word: Causal Invariance; Distribution Shift.
   - Digest: We propose a method for learning linear models whose predictive performance is robust to causal interventions on unobserved variables, when noisy proxies of those variables are available.
 Our approach takes the form of a regularization term that trades off between in-distribution performance and robustness to interventions.
 Under the assumption of a linear structural causal model, we show that a single proxy can be used to create estimators that are prediction optimal under interventions of bounded strength.

+- On the effectiveness of adversarial training against common corruptions. [[paper]](https://arxiv.org/abs/2103.02325v1) [[code]](https://github.com/tml-epfl/adv-training-corruptions)
+  - Klim Kireev, Maksym Andriushchenko, Nicolas Flammarion.
+  - Key Word: Corruption Robustness; Adversarial Robustness.
+  - Digest: Adversarial training with proper perturbation radius serves as a strong baseline against corruption robustness.
+Further, adversarial training with LPIPS still works and is significantly faster.

 - Nonlinear Invariant Risk Minimization: A Causal Approach. [[paper]](https://arxiv.org/abs/2102.12353)
   - Chaochao Lu, Yuhuai Wu, Jośe Miguel Hernández-Lobato, Bernhard Schölkopf.
   - Key Word: Invariant Learning; Causality.
   - Digest: We propose invariant Causal Representation Learning (iCaRL), an approach that enables out-of-distribution (OOD) generalization in the nonlinear setting (i.e., nonlinear representations and nonlinear classifiers).
 It builds upon a practical and general assumption: the prior over the data representation (i.e., a set of latent variables encoding the data) given the target and the environment belongs to general exponential family distributions.

+- Explainers in the Wild: Making Surrogate Explainers Robust to Distortions through Perception. [[paper]](https://arxiv.org/abs/2102.10951v1)
+  - Alexander Hepburn, Raul Santos-Rodriguez.
+  - Key Word: Corruption Robustness.
+  - Digest: We propose a methodology to evaluate the effect of distortions in explanations by embedding perceptual distances that tailor the neighbourhoods used to training surrogate explainers.
+We also show that by operating in this way, we can make the explanations more robust to distortions.

 - Linear unit-tests for invariance discovery. [[paper]](https://arxiv.org/abs/2102.10867) [[code]](https://github.com/facebookresearch/InvarianceUnitTests)
   - Benjamin Aubin, Agnieszka Słowik, Martin Arjovsky, Leon Bottou, David Lopez-Paz.
   - Key Word: Invariant Learning; Causality; Empirical Study.
   - Digest: There is an increasing interest in algorithms to learn invariant correlations across training environments.
 A big share of the current proposals find theoretical support in the causality literature but, how useful are they in practice?
 The purpose of this note is to propose six linear low-dimensional problems -- unit tests -- to evaluate different types of out-of-distribution generalization in a precise manner.
 Following initial experiments, none of the three recently proposed alternatives passes all tests.

+- SelfNorm and CrossNorm for Out-of-Distribution Robustness. [[paper]](https://arxiv.org/abs/2102.02811) [[code]](https://github.com/amazon-research/crossnorm-selfnorm)
+  - Zhiqiang Tang, Yunhe Gao, Yi Zhu, Zhi Zhang, Mu Li, Dimitris Metaxas. *ICCV 2021*
+  - Key Word: Corruption Robustness; Normalization.
+  - Digest: Unlike most previous works, this paper presents two normalization methods, SelfNorm and CrossNorm, to promote OOD generalization.
+SelfNorm uses attention to recalibrate statistics (channel-wise mean and variance), while CrossNorm exchanges the statistics between feature maps.

 - Does Invariant Risk Minimization Capture Invariance? [[paper]](https://arxiv.org/abs/2101.01134)
   - Pritish Kamath, Akilesh Tangella, Danica J. Sutherland, Nathan Srebro. *AISTATS 2021*